-- Line 2a Enter the beginning date (mm/dd/yy) of the election year. - Line 2b A taxpayer making this election must certify that the average weekly wage of the full-time employees is greater than the lower of the state or local average weekly wages for its industry, and that the average annual number of full time employees of a manufacturing company is at least 90 percent of the base year employment.
+- A taxpayer making this election must certify that the average weekly wage of the full-time employees is greater than the lower of the state or local average weekly wages for its industry, and that the average annual number of full time employees of a manufacturing company is at least 90 percent of the base year employment.
 Check the box certifying that the company meets the requirements.
-The wage and employment certification box should be checked for each year the manufacturer's election is claimed. - Line 3 Motor carriers: If a corporation is a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
-See Instructions for Section B, Line 1. - Line 4 Financial corporations: Check this box if the corporation is a financial corporation.
-Financial corporations must apportion income based on cost of performance in

-Virginia versus cost of performance everywhere.
+The wage and employment certification box should be checked for each year the manufacturer's election is claimed. - Motor carriers: If a corporation is a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
+See the instructions for Section B, Line 1. - Line 4 Financial corporations: Check this box if the corporation is a financial corporation.
+Financial corporations must apportion income based on cost of performance in Virginia versus cost of performance everywhere.
 See the instructions for Section B, Line 1 for more information.